Kevinjil/ha-map-card-buienradar/README.md

 #### Manual
 Copy `ha-map-card-buienradar.js` to the `www` folder of your Home Assistance configuration.

-Note: with a manual installation, the `url` in the configuration should be `/local/ha-map-card-buienradar.js`

 ## Configuration
 Add the [ha-map-card](https://github.com/nathan-gs/ha-map-card) custom card to your Home Assistant dashboard.